istio/istio/README.md

 The CLI and controller share the same API and codebase for generating manifests from the API.
-You can think of the controller as the CLI command `mesh manifest apply` running in a loop in a pod in the cluster and using the config from the in-cluster IstioControlPlane CustomResource (CR).
+You can think of the controller as the CLI command `mesh manifest apply` running in a loop in a pod in the cluster and using the config from the in-cluster IstioOperator CustomResource (CR).
 There are two major differences:
 1. The controller does not accept any dynamic user config through flags.
-All user interaction is through the IstioControlPlane CR.
+All user interaction is through the IstioOperator CR.
 1. The controller has additional logic that mirrors istioctl commands like upgrade, but is driven from the declarative API rather than command line.